pwilmart/PAW_pipeline/docs/comet_GUI.md

 ![command line](../images/comet_GUI/20_command-line.png)

 There are times when it is nice to be able to run the Comet searches without using the GUI application.
 Like when you set a parameter incorrectly, then fix the comet.params file, and want to redo the searches.
 We need a Windows OS command shell window.
 It can be a CMD window, a PowerShell window, or the Anaconda prompt window.
-It is easier to navigate to the folder with the `.ms2` files using `cd` commands (remember Windows supports tab completion).
+Navigate to the folder with the `.ms2` files using `cd` commands (remember Windows supports tab completion).
 When you are in the correct folder, type the `comet2016 *.ms2` command and press return.
 That should execute Comet searches for all of the `.ms2` files.
 There will be some console output as the Comet searches run.

 ### Aside: setting up the `comet2016` command